 - Refinance: If you have owned your home long enough to meet a lender’s eligibility requirements, you may be able to refinance your existing mortgage into a new loan to remove PMI.
 Refinancing might work if your new loan’s balance is at least 80% below the market value of your home.

 Remember that private mortgage insurance protects the lender — not you — if you fall behind on your mortgage payments.
-If you don’t make your payments on time, your credit score will suffer and you may lose your house.
+If you don’t make your payments on time, your credit score will suffer and you could default on terms of the loan, which could result in the loss of your house.

 What is homeowners insurance?

-Homeowners insurance protects your home’s structure and your property from most financially devastating losses like fires or storms.
-Without homeowners insurance, you would have to pay to rebuild your home or replace all your belongings yourself.
+Homeowners insurance protects you from financially devastating losses if your home’s structure, detached structures on your property and your personal belongings are damaged or destroyed from hazards like fires or storms.
+Without homeowners insurance, you would have to pay to rebuild your home or replace all your belongings yourself, which could be financially devastating.

-Even if your lender does not require you to have home insurance, it is a good financial decision to have coverage.
+Even in rare cases where your lender does not require you to have home insurance or if your home’s mortgage is paid off, it is a prudent financial decision to have protection through insurance.
 The insurance premium is small compared to the cost of repairing or replacing a home and belongings in case of a loss.

-Consult with a trusted insurance professional to buy the right amount of homeowners coverage.
+Consult with a trusted insurance professional to help buy the right amount of homeowners coverage for the best price to provide you and your family with financial peace of mind.

 What does homeowners insurance cover?

-Homeowners insurance policies have different coverage options depending on what you choose.
-A policy may offer coverage to replace your personal property or dwelling structure at actual cash value or replacement cost.
-You may have open perils coverage or named perils coverage.
+Homeowners insurance policies offer different levels of protection based on the consumer’s preferences.
+For example, a policy may offer coverage to replace your personal property at either actual cash value or replacement cost.
+Your policy may also have open perils coverage or named perils coverage.

-Generally, most standard homeowners insurance policies cover the following categories in case of a covered claim:
+Generally, most standard homeowners insurance policies include the following coverages:

 - Your home’s dwelling and detached structures (at replacement cost)

-- Your personal belongings (at actual cash value)
+- Your personal belongings, including furniture, electronics and clothing (at actual cash value or replacement cost)

 - Personal liability from lawsuits due to accidents and/or injuries on your property